 The three Herbal Tradition modules are deeply integrated to ensure that the learner develops breadth and depth in the understanding of both the therapeutic repertoire of contemporary plant-based medicine, and the philosophical and historical traditions that underpin its use in holistic practice.
-The Human Science and Clinical Science modules adopt a systems-oriented approach, based on the principles of Functional Medicine, in which emphasis is placed on the fundamental balances and processes that determine health.
+The Human Science and Clinical Methods modules adopt a systems-oriented approach, based on the principles of Functional Medicine, in which emphasis is placed on the fundamental balances and processes that determine health.
 The student learns to embody a process of open inquiry, moving from pattern to detail and back again – a practice at the heart of the art of all medicine.

 The inclusion, in years 2 and 3, of Integration Modules – in which all lectures have a patient-centred focus, with students completing clinically-oriented small-group tasks each week – allows the introduction of inquiry-based learning (IBL) techniques proven to have beneficial effects on student satisfaction, and on the successful achievement of learning outcomes.

 Students who wish to practice professionally are required to complete a 500-hour Heartwood Clinical Training Scheme during Years 2 and 3 of their studies on the Professional Course, in addition to their online studies.

 You can find dates and fees for the course by clicking the "Course at a glance" button.

 |Year 1 PC101||The Herbal Tradition 1||Herbal medicine philosophy and materia medica|